GW-HIVE/PredictMod/readme.md

 Holds files that are currently not in use, but may be useful to reference at a later time.

 #### EHR_predict
-Work related to Electronic Health Records (EHR) prediction.
+Work related to Electronic Health Records (EHR) prediction conducted in MATLAB.

 #### MG_python
-Items required to build the decision tree artifact (ie, train the model).
+Work related to Metagenomics predictions conducted in Python.

 #### Metagenomic_predict
-Work related to metgenomics prediction.
+Work related to metgenomics prediction conducted in MATLAB.

 #### dist